simon-weber/Google-Music-Turntable-Uploader/README.md

   * lazily build datatable OR pulser during creation
 * name file intelligently
 * add id3 headers dynamically
-* memory leaks are not a feature
+* memory leaks are not a feature (triggered when showing the library)
 * beta
 * 1.0

+Many thanks to @clehner; he figured out most of the plupload hackery.